Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

-This doesn't work because `assert_eq!`, which is also a macro, expects its parameters to be expressions (`:expr`).
+This doesn't work because `assert_eq!`, which is also a macro, expects its parameters to be expressions (represented
+by the framgent-specifier `:expr`).

-In Rust an expression is any chunk of code that produces a value.
+In Rust an expression is a token tree that produces a value.
 So `String::from("Hello, ")` is an expression, but
 `let mut output = String::from("Hello, ");` is not.
-Blocks of code surrounded by `{ ... }` can also be expressions so
+Blocks of code surrounded by `{ ... }` are expressions though
-long as the code returns a value by having a value at the end of the block.
-When we wrap our macro in curly brackets
+because they have a value, even if the value is the unit type `()`.
+When we wrap our macro in curly brackets then, and
-then, and have the output as the final line, our code block becomes a single expression the value of which is the
+have the output as the final line, our code block becomes a single expression the value of which is the `output`.
-`output`.

 This means that when we add those extra curly brackets to our macro, the generate code now looks like this, which is
 valid!